mansonmyr/Quick-IF-Line-Profiler/README.md

    - `TIFF` for the plotted chart at a fixed 1280 x 720 output
    - `CSV` for sampled numeric traces
    - `JSON` for the full structured analysis result
+---

+## Rolling-Ball Background Subtraction

+The app includes a rolling-ball-style background subtraction step.
+Suggest to start at 500 px to observe the effect.

 ## What The Intensity Chart Means